Common cat hazards

 Human foods

 Lastly, even foods that are perfectly safe for us can be harmful to your cat.
-Grapes and raisins, onions and garlic, and even chocolate are all poisonous to cats.
+Grapes and raisins, sultanas and currants, onions and garlic, and even chocolate are all poisonous to cats.
 Moreover, look out for products containing an artificial sweeter called xylitol (including some types of peanut butter, and chewing gum) which can also be extremely dangerous.
 Lastly, although most cats like fish and meat, it’s not advisable to give either of these foods with bones in.
 The bones can get stuck in the mouth or throat; or worse, in the intestines where they can cause life-threatening obstructions.

 What to do if your cat has ingested something toxic